-This dining, shopping and entertainment hub is located right at the center of the Universal's Islands of Adventure and Universal Studios Florida.
+This dining, shopping and entertainment hub is located right at the center of Universal's Islands of Adventure and Universal Studios Florida.
 That means you could easily hop out of the parks for a bite to eat and then keep hittin’ the coasters!
-We also recommend CityWalk as a nightcap to enjoy a nice relaxing meal or window shop before heading back to your hotel.
+We also recommend CityWalk as a nightcap to enjoy a nice relaxing meal or window-shop before heading back to your hotel.
 We love that it gives you a little break and change in scenery, as well as a killer food selection.
 CityWalk is also terrific because it isn’t too spread out.
 There is a TON to do in a relatively condensed area without feeling crowded, so you don’t have to do too much walking.
 We’re usually worn out from hopping around the parks all day!

 Parking at Universal CityWalk

-Parking at Universal is fairly simple because the theme parks, Volcano Bay (Universal’s water park) and CityWalk share the same two main parking garages.
+Parking at Universal is fairly simple because the theme parks, Universal's Volcano Bay (Universal’s water park) and CityWalk share the same two main parking garages.
 Once parked, all you have to do is follow the signs toward the security hub that you go through before entering CityWalk and the theme parks.

 There are a few different options that you can utilize to hop on a parking spot at Universal CityWalk:

 Yikes, did the battery die on the SUV?
-Have no fear, your Universal superheroes are here.
+Have no fear, your Universal superheroes are here!
 Use the garage call boxes to reach an attendant for help.

 6000 Universal Boulevard